July 12: Today in Royal History

 July 12, 1596 – Birth of Michael I, Tsar of All Russia, the first ruler of the House of Romanov, in Moscow, Russia

 In 1613, 16-year-old Michael became the first ruler of the House of Romanov when he was elected Tsar of All Russia by the Russian nobility.
-The nobles had rejected several other candidates, and Michael then became the consensus candidate.
+The nobles rejected several other candidates, and Michael became the consensus candidate.
 His ties to his great-aunt Tsaritsa Anastasia, first wife of Tsar Ivan IV (the Terrible, and his grandfather Nikita Romanovich, a general, statesman, and courtier, made him popular with the Russian people and he had no ties to the noble families whose feuds had caused many problems.
 On July 22, 1613, in the Assumption Cathedral at the Moscow Kremlin, Michael’s coronation was held and the new ruling Romanov dynasty was founded.

 Unofficial Royalty: Michael I, Tsar of All Russia